alfredodeza/rust-setup/README.md

 - [week 4](https://github.com/alfredodeza/applied-rust)

 ## Contents
-This week has several references to supporting content that can help you setup your environment..
+This week has several references to supporting content that can help you setup your environment.
 Make sure you have Rust installed and you are using [Visual Studio Code](https://code.visualstudio.com/?WT.mc_id=academic-0000-alfredodeza).

 This repository is *Codespaces ready*, and it is set as a template repository.
 You can create a new repository from this template and start working on your own with Codespaces.
 This means that Rust, Copilot, and all the extensions are already installed and configured for you.